Tucson Roller Derby: Teams

 At the time of its creation, Tucson Roller Derby consisted of one team, The Furious Truckstop Waitresses (FTW).
-Tucson Roller Derby has more than doubled in size over the years, adding multiple home teams.
+Tucson Roller Derby had more than doubled in size over the years, adding multiple home teams.
 The Iron Curtain was added in 2004, the Vice Squad in 2005, and the Copper Queens in 2007.
 The Furious Truckstop Waitresses were league champions in 2004, 2006 and 2007, and the VICE Squad was the league champion in 2005, 2008 and 2009, the final season Tucson held league-only championships, after the Iron Curtain home team was disbanded after 2009.
 The Tucson Saddletramps travel team formed in 2004.
 TRD formed a second travel team in 2012, the Bandoleras.
-In 2015 the Bandoleras were changed from a travel team into a city-level, fresh meat (new skater), home team.
+In 2015 the Bandoleras were changed from a travel team into a city-level, new skater, home team.
 TRD continues to have a "sisterly" relationship with Arizona Roller Derby, often facing off against each other with both their local-season and WFTDA inter-league teams.

-As of 2017, five teams comprise Tucson Roller Derby.
-The Vice Squad and the Copper Queens are state-level home teams, the Furious Truckstop Waitresses (FTW) and the Bandoleras are city-level home teams, and the Tucson Saddletramps are the all-star travel team comprising members of the home teams, and travel for inter-league and interstate challenges at the WFTDA level.
+In 2017, five teams comprised Tucson Roller Derby.
+The Vice Squad and the Copper Queens were state-level home teams, the Furious Truckstop Waitresses (FTW) and the Bandoleras were city-level home teams, and the Tucson Saddletramps ere the all-star travel team comprising members of the home teams, and travel for inter-league and interstate challenges at the WFTDA level.

+After the 2020 COVID-19 pandemic, Tucson Roller Derby faced a large drop in membership and participation.
+As a result, all teams were dissolved and a rebranding began.
+In 2023, a new team was officially created, the Javelina Havoc.
+Javelina Havoc made its first public WFTDA appearance at the Cosmos Tournament hosted by California Derby Galaxy in Oakland, California that same year.
+As of 2025, Javelina Havoc remains to the Tucson Roller Derby's only team.